Heatblur-Simulations/f-4e-manual/src/systems/emergency.md

 ![wso_command_selector_valve](../img/wso_ejection_selector.jpg)

-To the left and above the rear cockpit instrument handle is the Command Selector Valve Handle.
+To the left and above the rear cockpit instrument panel is the Command Selector Valve Handle.
 This handle determines the sequence by an ejection initiated from the rear seat - both seats, or the rear seat only.
 The handle is marked PLT EJECT PULL TURN.
 When the handle is oriented vertically, single seat ejection is